Razak Dawood hasn’t resigned: ministry

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Ministry of Commerce has rebutted a report on Saturday, saying that Prime Minister’s Adviser on Commerce, Textile, Industries & Production and Investment Abdul Razak Dawood has not tendered his resignation from his portfolio as Adviser/Federal Minister.
+ISLAMABAD: Ministry of Commerce has rebutted a report on Saturday saying that Prime Minister’s Adviser on Commerce, Textile, Industries & Production and Investment Abdul Razak Dawood has not tendered his resignation from his portfolio as Adviser/Federal Minister.

-ISLAMABAD: The Ministry of Commerce has rebutted a report on Saturday, saying that Prime Minister’s Adviser on Commerce, Textile, Industries & Production and Investment Abdul Razak Dawood has not tendered his resignation from his portfolio as Adviser/Federal Minister.
+ISLAMABAD: Ministry of Commerce has rebutted a report on Saturday saying that Prime Minister’s Adviser on Commerce, Textile, Industries & Production and Investment Abdul Razak Dawood has not tendered his resignation from his portfolio as Adviser/Federal Minister.